 Water Heater Injury

 You may be thinking, “Okay, an exploding water heater is bad, but it is not common enough for me to really be concerned.”
-Well, a report by National Fire Protection Association (NFPA) indicated that water heaters caused nearly six thousand home fires, along with eighty lost lives and over two hundred personal injuries.
+Well, a report by the National Fire Protection Association (NFPA) indicated that water heaters caused nearly six thousand home fires, along with eighty lost lives and over two hundred personal injuries.
 Another study discovered that, between 2006 and 2010, water heaters contributed to eleven percent of all home heating fires and seven percent of home heating fire deaths.Causes of Water Heater Explosions

-According to the NFPA, the majority of water heater fires were caused by combustibles being placed too closely to the heat source in the water tank.
+According to the NFPA, the majority of water heater fires were caused by combustibles being placed too close to the heat source in the water tank.
 Another reason hot water heaters explode is excessive heat in the tank itself.
 The tank water gets heated to such a high temperature that it creates steam.
 This steam then creates pressure inside the water tank to the point where the tank explodes.

 Other factors that can cause an explosion include:

 - Poorly fitted or improperly installed temperature and pressure relief valve

 - The heater was installed too close to a combustible device

 - Electrical failure

 It is recommended that either you or a professional, check your home’s water heater annually.
 This annual check-up enables to catch any warning signs like if the water is much hotter than usual or there is steam coming out of the faucet.
 This annual check should also investigate any potential corrosion, leaks, or damage to the heater.
 Generally, hot water heaters last up to fifteen years, so if you move into an older home, you should definitely check to see how the hot water heater is holding up and consider replacing an old heater with a new device.Types of Water Heater Explosion Injuries